sumanrox/rschunter/README.md

 ### Nuclei Template

-RSC Hunter includes a comprehensive Nuclei template (`nuclei-template.yaml`) for integration with ProjectDiscovery's vulnerability scanning workflows.
-The template implements all detection methods in Nuclei's YAML format.
+RSC Hunter includes a comprehensive Nuclei template (`nuclei-template.yaml`) for integration with your vulnerability scanning workflows.
+The template implements all detection methods in Nuclei's YAML format for use alongside the standalone scanner.

 **Features:**
 - 5 request layers (passive, active, error-based)